30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 Some of the best associate degree programs lie in the healthcare field and offer immense opportunities for students.
 Jobs for medical professionals like radiology technicians, occupational and physical therapy assistants, dental hygienists, respiratory therapists, radiation therapists, diagnostic medical sonographers, medical assistants, and surgical technologists require only an associate degree.
 Students interested in becoming registered nurses can earn an associate degree to become an R.N., start practicing, and then move on to a bachelor’s degree and advanced studies.

 Associate degrees that pay well also lie in the field of information technology.
-Computer repairs, and maintaining computer hardware and networks are careers that can begin with an associate degree.
+Computer repairs and maintaining computer hardware and networks are careers that can begin with an associate degree.
 There are many opportunities in the field of computer science available for students who wish to be software developers, computer programmers, and troubleshooters.
 However, they may have to get an advanced degree in computer systems or a certificate in programming languages to grow in these fields.

 How much do students with an associate degree job earn?